Shock Chlorination: How to Get Rid of Bacteria in Your Well Water

 Keep the water running until you no longer smell any chlorine.
 This may take twenty minutes or more.
 You can also flush all of the faucets around the house for a few minutes so that they no longer smell of chlorine.

-Step 9 - Testing to make sure treatment worked!
+Step 9 - Test your water to make sure treatment worked!

 After one week we suggest you perform another bacterial water test to confirm that your chlorine shock treatment has been successful.

 After two months we suggest running one more test to make sure your water has not been recontaminated.
-If you find recontamination, there may be another problem causing bacterial contamination.
-Please feel free to reach out to our team for any questions you may have.
+If you find re-contamination, there may be another problem causing bacterial contamination.